catoidi/gmtk-2024/README.md

 this can run using GZDoom, but isn't 100% compatible until it supports static lightmaps.

 credits:
-- shoutout to everyone who contributed to GZDoom/VKDoom.
+- pipe rotating/placing sounds by aiden seger (forever home)
-- Nash Muhandes: Creator of 'Standalone Base Template' and 'NashHPBar', both of which this repo utilizes
+- this repo utilizes both 'Standalone Base Template' and 'NashHPBar', created by Nash Muhandes
 - the 'retro' sound effects were created using SFXR
+- also shoutout to everyone who contributed to GZDoom/VKDoom.

 this repo also uses code and assets from:
 - Box Party Demo.
 First game I made in GZDoom.
 - DI: Debt is Inevitable.
 Another game I'm working on.